Equivariant derived equivalence and rational points on K3 surfaces

 Our approach is based on the analogy between equivariant geometry and descent for nonclosed fields.
 Section~\ref{sect:gen} presents foundations for derived equivalence in the presence of group actions, with a view toward equivariant approaches to the Mukai lattice.
 We link isotrivial families over fields of Laurent series to equivariant geometry in Section~\ref{sect:isotrivial}.
 Section~\ref{sect:fixed} presents the proof of Theorem~\ref{theo:main} through analysis of fixed points; we close with a discussion of connections with the Burnside formalism and open questions.

 \

 {\bf Acknowledgments:} The first author was partially supported by Simons Foundation Award 546235 and NSF grant 1701659, the second author by NSF grant 2000099.
-We are grateful to Andrew Kresch for his help towards a correct formulation of equivariant criteria, to Nicolas Addington for his comments on descending equivariant equivalences, and to Barry Mazur for his suggestion to present examples of equivariant derived equivalences (Example~\ref{exam:Mazur}).
+We are grateful to Andrew Kresch for his help towards a correct formulation of equivariant criteria, to Nicolas Addington for his comments on descending equivariant equivalences, and to Barry Mazur for his suggestion to find examples along the lines of Example~\ref{exam:Mazur}.